AbnVet/BOCRacingV2/CODEX.md

 - [ ] Files changed are documented
 - [ ] No v1 code copied/pasted
 - [ ] Small, focused diff

+## Iterative Design Note

+- Architecture and workflows may evolve during development.
+- If a rule or design choice conflicts with real-world usability or clarity, it may be revisited intentionally.
+- Cursor may suggest alternatives, but implementation requires explicit approval.